DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - completing the sale: the CCP sends a reply to the POS indicating the charge is approved
        - this system prevents CC theft at the POS system
   - 🟢**Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
 Unlike peudonymization, removing personal data without using an identifier is closer to anonymization.
 Anonymization techniques remove all data so that it is difficult to identify the original identities.
 When done correctly, the GDPR no longer applies.
+       - Anonymization is the process of removing data to the point that it is impossible to identify the subject(s).
+This is most effective with large data sets with many categories.
+       - Anonymization also cannot be reversed, making it impossible to use a secondary data set to retrace steps associated with the anonymization process.
+What sets it apart is anonymization can't be reversed because the technique requires the shuffling of a large data set and has no database to link the random data back to the original subject(s).
        - Anonymization techniques remove all personal data and make the data unusable for reuse on the website.
 Techniques of Data Anonymization
        - 1. Data masking: obscures some, but not all data.
 Data masking is a method used to anonymize data and protect the privacy of individuals in a dataset.
 It replaces privacy data (such as names) with incorrect data, but the dataset still retains usable data for instance when needed for reserach
          2. Pseudonymization: Pseudonymization involves replacing identifiable information with pseudonyms or identifiers that do not directly reveal the identity of individuals.
 The original data can only be restored if additional information, kept separate, is used.